joelibaceta/wifi-tracing/README.md

 This alternative propose to use a mutiple wifi signal strength measurements to triangulate the positions within a physical location.

+Serve data with indoor x,y positions for contact tracing

 This demo contains:

 - An android and raspberry aplications as end user applications.